-{Strong evidence that action at this protein (or protein complex) is responsible for insecticidal effects} Potent effects on the function of the target protein and either resistance due to mutation / overexpression / removal of this protein or correlation of potency between effects on the protein and biological activity for a set of analogues. {Good evidence that action at this protein (or protein complex) is responsible for insecticidal effects} Highly potent effects on the function of the protein combined with clearly consistent physiological effects {Compounds affect the function of this protein, but it is not clear that this is what leads to biological activity} Compounds (or their metabolites) have moderate or low potency on the function of the protein, and there is little or no evidence associating this effect with biological activity.
-Compounds may be grouped because of similarity of structure and distinctive physiological effect. {Target protein responsible for biological activity is unknown, or uncharacterized} Compounds may be grouped because of similarity of structure and distinctive physiological effect.
+{Strong evidence that action at this protein (or protein complex) is responsible for insecticidal effects} Potent effects on the function of the target protein and either resistance due to mutation / overexpression / removal of this protein or correlation of potency between effects on the protein , and biological activity for a set of related insecticidal agents. {Good evidence that action at this protein (or protein complex) is responsible for insecticidal effects} Highly potent effects on the function of the protein combined with clearly consistent physiological effects {Insecticidal agents affect the function of this protein, but it is not clear that this is what leads to biological activity} Insecticidal agents (or their active principles) have moderate or low potency on the function of the protein, and there is little or no evidence associating this effect with biological activity.
+Insecticidal agents may be grouped because of similarity of structure and distinctive physiological effect. {Target protein responsible for biological activity is unknown, or uncharacterized} Insecticidal agents may be grouped because of similarity of structure and distinctive physiological effect.